Septic Services in Highland Village, TX

 Highland Village is an affluent lakeside community on the southern shore of Lake Lewisville in Denton County, with a population of about 16,000 residents.
 The city incorporated in 1963 and experienced rapid growth after the Dallas/Fort Worth International Airport opened, transforming from a small community of 516 in 1970 to its current size.
 The median household income exceeds $164,000, and the homeownership rate is over 92%.

-What Septic Services Are Available in Highland Village?
+Septic Services Available in Highland Village

 Highland Village's established neighborhoods and lakefront properties mean local septic companies handle both routine maintenance and challenging lakeside installations.